Pusty/writeups/corCTF2022/README.md

 Ok, so now we know how the VM works, how the key has to look like and how it is verified.
 This was a part were we where stuck on for quite a while as we knew how everything works but didn't know how to generate something that fulfills the requirements.
-We worked a lot of hours on refining z3 scripts, bruteforcing and debugging our reimplementations for mistakes, until at some point my teammate Aaron saved the day (like usual) and figured out that using a intger multiple of the eigenvectors of the global matrix fulfills the requirements.
+We worked a lot of hours on refining z3 scripts, bruteforcing and debugging our reimplementations for mistakes, until at some point my teammate Aaron saved the day (like usual) and figured out that using a (near) intger multiple of the eigenvectors of the global matrix fulfills the requirements.
 I have to admit that I don't really get why they do, or how he came to the conclusion but it works.